Chapter 3 : Ch. 3

 “What’d he say?” he asked demandingly.

 Sirius studied her face through squinty eyes.
 Gwen laughed at his expression, which in turn made Sirius laugh, and all anger was forgotten.
-He leaned down to kiss her when she held her hand up to stop him.
+He leaned down to kiss her, and the rest of the afternoon was lost.